anon-ila/ila/README.md

 * The client decrypts the result to retrieve the selected entries.

 > This experiment is **HDD-intensive**.
 Expect >200 GB usage for the full 8000-element test.
+> This experiment might take an hour or two.

 ### Setup Instructions